ycycycycyc/personalwebsite/cv.md

 ---

-### Johns Hopkins University, Bloomberg School of Public Health
+### Johns Hopkins Bloomberg School of Public Health
 **Research Assistant – Department of Biostatistics**
 May 2022 – Feb 2023

-- Studied **bootstrap adaptations for event-driven clinical trials**
+- Conducted research on **bootstrap methods for event-driven clinical trials with survival outcomes**
+- Developed and evaluated a **cluster bootstrap approach** using simulation studies in **R**
+- Compared bootstrap methods for treatment effect estimation using **Cox proportional hazards models**
-- Applied statistical resampling methods to the **TREAT PARENTS Trial**
+- Applied the methods to data from the **TREAT PARENTS randomized clinical trial**

-- Evaluated inference properties under survival endpoints and event-based trial designs
+**M.S.
+Thesis:**
+An Adapted Bootstrap for Trials that Enroll until a Fixed Number of Events Are Observed: Application to the TREAT PARENTS Trial

 ---